 For example, when the development team or the sales team discusses a potential new product feature, make sure you’re included in the conversation.
-This gives you the opportunity to assert your position as the expert and central figure while simultaneously defusing any momentum building up in an echo chamber that lacks your presence.
+This allows you to assert your position as the expert and central figure while simultaneously defusing any momentum building up in an echo chamber that lacks your presence.

-You shouldn’t position it that you’re there to quash all dissent, but rather to inform the discussion with your expertise, your knowledge of the full situation, and your unique role to turn their input into something useful.
+It would help if you didn’t position it that you’re there to quash all dissent but rather inform the discussion with your expertise, knowledge of the full situation, and your unique role in turning their input into something useful.
 And, while you’re default response shouldn’t be “no,” it’s important to let people know they’ve been heard while not making any promises.

-While YOU might think you’re CEO of the product, there are plenty of people in your organization who don’t share that line of thinking.
+While YOU might think you’re CEO of the product, plenty of people in your organization don’t share that line of thinking.
 So, when you’re not viewed as the “decider,” find someone you trust to serve as your proxy.

 “Not all feedback is good.
-Make sure someone with a little bit of power and influence has the ability to veto or filter suggestions that are unimportant, irrelevant, or not needed,” says Millo’s Preston D Lee, “This will save you time and pain.”
+So make sure someone with a little bit of power and influence can veto or filter suggestions that are unimportant, irrelevant, or not needed,” says Millo’s Preston D Lee, “This will save you time and pain.”

 It’s virtually impossible to avoid getting input from the masses.
-And this is something you should actually encourage.
-But when all you hear is a barrage of complaints, it can be difficult.
+And this is something you should encourage.
+But when all you hear is a barrage of complaints, it can be not easy.
 One way to curtail things is redirecting potential criticism into something productive.
-It’s really easy for people to point out the things they don’t like; it’s much harder to focus on the good stuff.
+It’s straightforward for people to point out what they don’t like; it’s much harder to focus on the good stuff.

 By proactively reaching out to the likely naysayers and soliciting their positive feedback, you can give them a chance to be heard without opening the floodgates for negativity.
-Ask them what they like about the new ideas, what their favorite thing is, what they’re most looking forward to, etc. It might inform some of your future product communication and marketing while avoiding a bomb-throwing complaint-fest.
+Ask them what they like about the new ideas, their favorite thing, what they’re most looking forward to, etc. It might inform some of your future product communication and marketing while avoiding a bomb-throwing complaint-fest.

 The best antidote for an opinion is a fact.
 By making as much of your product planning based on analytics, data, and input from actual customers, you can sideline a lot of feedback beginning with “I think” or “in my opinion.”

-Present the data that’s driving your decision making early and often so your assumptions aren’t questioned (because they’re not really assumptions if you’re basing them on more than a hunch).
+Present the data that’s driving your decision-making early and often so your assumptions aren’t questioned (because they’re not assumptions if you’re basing them on more than a hunch).

 And, if someone insists that their idea should be considered, you can insist that proper user testing occurs to validate their hypothesis.
 Asking someone not core to the product development process can take on the burden of proving their point can diminish the urgency they were feeling to get their way.

 All feedback may be welcome, but it must be received at the right time.
-Finding out during QA that the CEO doesn’t like something and wants it redone won’t make anyone happy.
+For example, finding out during QA that the CEO doesn’t like something and wants it redone won’t make anyone happy.
 So, make sure you’re soliciting input from stakeholders (particularly executives) early and often.

 You can also enforce these “feedback windows” with clear deadlines.
-Mandating that feedback is received by a specific date puts the pressure on them to put in the time to review and respond while taking the pressure off of you to scramble dealing with a change or complaint later in the process.
+Mandating that feedback is received by a specific date puts the pressure on them to put in the time to review and respond while taking the pressure off of them to scramble to deal with a change or complaint later in the process.
 If people have more opinions and ideas, later on, they can be considered for future releases.

 “Committee design is not collaborative.
-It’s a dictatorship of many, and you’ll be reduced to implementer rather than facilitator,” says Ryan Thomas Riddle and Marcin Treder of UXPin, “In order to remain in control, you must kick everyone out of the process at some point.”
+It’s a dictatorship of many, and you’ll be reduced to implementer rather than facilitator,” says Ryan Thomas Riddle and Marcin Treder of UXPin, “To remain in control, you must kick everyone out.
+Of the process at some point.”

 While it might be tempting to throw a temper tantrum when you don’t get your way, that’s not where we’re headed with this point.
-What we’re referring to in this case is channeling a toddler’s curiosity and asking their favorite question as often as possible: Why?
+Instead, what we’re referring to in this case is channeling a toddler’s curiosity and asking their favorite question as often as possible: Why?